Illinois–Northwestern football rivalry: Land of Lincoln Trophy

-Beginning in 2009, the two schools played for the Land of Lincoln Trophy.
+Beginning in 2009, the two schools played for the Land of Lincoln Trophy, known by fans of both schools as "The Hat".
 The trophy's name derives from the official state nickname of Illinois and depicts a bronze replica of a stovepipe hat famously worn by Abraham Lincoln.
 It was designed by Dick Tracy cartoonist Dick Locher and cast by sculptor Don Reed of River's Edge Foundry, Beloit Wisconsin.

 Northwestern won the trophy in its inaugural game in 2009.
 The 2010 contest was played at Wrigley Field, home of Major League Baseball's Chicago Cubs.
 It was the first football game at Wrigley Field since 1970 and the first collegiate football game at Wrigley Field since 1938.
 The field used an east-west field configuration (home plate to right field).
 In order to keep the playing field at regulation size, the safety clearances for each end zone to the walls in the field were considerably less than normal.
 In particular, the east (right field) end zone came under scrutiny as its end zone was wedged extremely close to the right field wall (as close as one foot in some areas), forcing the goal posts to be hung from the right field wall in order to fit.
 Despite extra padding provided in these locations, it was decided that all offensive plays for both teams play to the west end zone, where there was more safety clearance.
 The east end zone could still be used on defensive touchdowns and punt returns, as well as defensive safeties; in fact, there was one interception run back for an eastbound touchdown.
 Illinois won 48–27.

-Since 2014, the game has become a division contest as Illinois and Northwestern are aligned into the Big Ten's Western division to accommodate the arrival of Maryland and Rutgers.
+Between 2014 and 2023, the game became a division contest as Illinois and Northwestern were aligned into the Big Ten's Western division to accommodate the arrival of Maryland and Rutgers.
 The Big Ten announced its plans to realign its schools geographically in April 2013 in time for the 2014 football season.
+After the conference's expansion in 2024, divisions were disbanded.
+However, Illinois and Northwestern were given a protected rivalry to ensure they still meet every season.